 Researchers at the University of Nebraska wanted to test the validity of good old chicken soup, which usually simmers in the pot for two to six hours, for “curing the common cold.”
 What they found was pretty remarkable.

 It turns out that generations of folkloric wisdom was right.
 Chicken soup actually contains several substances that help the immune system, including cells called neutrophils that act as strong anti-inflammatories in the body .

 The Difference Between Broth and Bone Broth

-And finally, there is bone broth, which can be made just like stock, but has to be kept at a slow boil for a much longer period of time.
+And finally, there is bone broth, which can be made just like stock, but has to be kept at a slow boil for a much longer period of time – often more than 24 hours.
 (Go here for more on how to make bone broth at home.)